My Account

 1. Format Your Illustrator CV Correctly

-You already know how to make things stand out visually.
+You already know how to make things visually pop.
 To stand out in your job search, pay attention to CV layout.
-Your outline matters, but so do your margins, fonts, line-spacing, and all the other fine details.
+Your content matters, but so do the finer details—margins, fonts, line spacing, and everything in between.
 A clean CV format is a clue to the hiring manager that you’re no scribbler.

 For a Klimt-level CV:

-• Start your reverse-chronological CV by listing the last place you worked.
-Then work your way back to your earliest job.
-If you’re writing a freelance illustrator CV, you might want to try a skills-based CV instead.
+• Start your reverse-chronological CV with your most recent job and work your way back.
+If you’re writing a freelance illustrator CV, consider using a skills-based CV instead.

 • Add a header up top with your contact info.
-CV headers don’t need a physical address, so don’t write an address on your CV.
+Skip the physical address—there’s no need for it on your CV.

-• Do list your city, email address, phone number, and LinkedIn handle.
-Add a link to your online portfolio if you have one—and have one!
+• Be sure to include your city, email address, phone number, and LinkedIn handle.
+If you have an online portfolio, add the link—and make sure you have one!

 • The right font size for CVs is 10 to 12 points, and choose one that’s easily readable like Arial, Cambria, or Calibri.
 Don’t get fancy!

-• Looking at CV templates is a great way to get inspiration.
+• Looking at CV templates can spark some creativity.
 Start with a creative CV template, then modify it to suit your style to save time.

 • How long should your CV be for illustrator jobs?
 One page is perfect.
 Can’t fit all your accomplishments?
 Just be representative.